Programming, SEO

 When function f is called on line 4 – the name x in the global scope gets a copy of name z in the function scope and points to the int object [2].

 Inside function f – ‘z’ is a standalone name pointing to int object [2].
-The return statement returns an integer object [4] back to the global scope.
+The return statement returns an integer object [4] to the global scope.

 A more accurate (although not official – maybe one day) description of this behaviour could be called ‘passing by copying name’.